gaiaus/cosmos_hub/governance/proposals/param_change_revert_tax_rate_2%/README.md

 ## **Clarification on Scope**

-This proposal **does not eliminate or reduce** existing Community Pool funds; which currently holds approximately 9.37 million ATOM.
+This proposal **does not eliminate or reduce** existing Community Pool funds, which currently holds approximately 9.37 million ATOM.
 Decisions concerning the active balance, usage, governance structure, or potential reforms of the Community Pool should be addressed through subsequent and separate governance proposals.

 ## **Conclusion**

-Reducing the community tax rate to 2% is a prudent adjustment in the absence of an active, governance-ratified funding mandate/s for the Cosmos Hub.
-This parameter change helps mitigate inadvertent capital accumulation, improves validator and staker economics, and strengthens fiscal discipline; while preserving the Hub’s ability to fund public goods and services independently of its founding organizations and core teams.
+Reducing the community tax rate to 2% is a prudent adjustment in the absence of an active, governance-ratified funding mandate or mandates for the Cosmos Hub.
+This parameter change helps mitigate inadvertent capital accumulation, improves validator and staker economics, and strengthens fiscal discipline, while preserving the Hub’s ability to fund public goods and services independently of its founding organizations and core teams.

 It also sets a more appropriate baseline to guide future governance discussions concerning long-term treasury management and strategic capital deployment from the Community Pool.